Are you planning to sell your home this year?

 location, location, location.

 And as a seller this applies as much to you as it does to buyers.
+Some areas will always outperform the average and show higher price growth than other localities.

 We’ve seen instances of certain suburbs taking on the name of a neighbouring more expensive suburb and property values have increased by up to 20% almost overnight.